What to see and do on your next trip to the Lake District

 From William Wordsworth’s chocolate-box cottage to a cabinet of curiosities at the Ruskin Museum, there are lots of intriguing museums, galleries and historic houses to explore in this area of outstanding natural beauty.

-Known for its glacial lakes, dramatic mountain landscapes and picturesque market towns, the Lake District is a paradise right here in the UK.
+Known for its glacial lakes, dramatic mountain landscapes and picturesque market towns, the Lake District is a paradise here in the UK.

-Many an artist has been inspired by the Lake District’s spectacular views, from the Romantic painter JMW Turner to the modern sculptor Josefina de Vasconcellos, but the region is particularly known for the abundance of literary legends who lived, worked and created their masterworks here, such as John Ruskin and William Wordsworth.
+Lots of artists have been inspired by the Lake District’s spectacular views, from the Romantic painter JMW Turner to the modern sculptor Josefina de Vasconcellos, but the region is particularly known for the abundance of literary legends who lived, worked and created their masterworks here, such as John Ruskin and William Wordsworth.

 The Lake District also inspired some of the most famous tales by beloved English author and illustrator Beatrix Potter, who played a major role in maintaining and encouraging conservation of the area.